awsdocs/amazon-rds-user-guide/doc_source/USER_ModifyPostgreSQLInstance.md

 The following code modifies `pgdbinstance` by setting the backup retention period to 1 week \(7 days\) and disabling automatic minor version upgrades\.
 These changes are applied during the next maintenance window\.

 **Parameters**
-+ `--db-instance-identifier`—the name of the db instance
++ `--db-instance-identifier`—the name of the DB instance
 + `--backup-retention-period`—the number of days to retain automatic backups\.
 + `--no-auto-minor-version-upgrade`—disallow automatic minor version upgrades\.
 To allow automatic minor version upgrades, use `--auto-minor-version-upgrade`\.
 + `--no-apply-immediately`—apply changes during the next maintenance window\.
 To apply changes immediately, use `--apply-immediately`\.